MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - Ocultar las pruebas de los ataques.
 - Impedir que los usuarios obtengan acceso a los recursos de la red.

-SfBO ofrece protección frente a estos ataques mediante la ejecución de la protección de red Azure DDOS y limitando las solicitudes de los clientes desde los mismos extremos, subredes y entidades federadas.
+SfBO mitiga estos ataques mediante la ejecución de protección de la red de Azure DDOS y mediante la limitación de solicitudes de cliente desde el mismos extremos, subredes y entidades federadas.

 ### <a name="eavesdropping"></a>Interceptación
-La interceptación se produce cuando un atacante obtiene acceso a la ruta de datos en una red y puede supervisar y leer el tráfico.
-Este tipo de ataque también se denomina rastreo o espionaje.
-Si el tráfico se produce como texto sin formato, el atacante puede leerlo cuando obtiene acceso a la ruta.
-Un ejemplo es un ataque que se realiza al controlar un enrutador de la ruta de acceso a los datos.
+Eavesdropping can occur when an attacker gains access to the data path in a network and has the ability to monitor and read the traffic.
+This is also called sniffing or snooping.
+If the traffic is in plain text, the attacker can read the traffic when the attacker gains access to the path.
+An example is an attack performed by controlling a router on the data path.

 SfBO uses mutual TLS (MTLS) for server communications within O365 and TLS from clients to the service, rendering this attack very difficult to impossible to achieve within the time period in which a given conversation could be attacked.
 TLS authenticates all parties and encrypts all traffic.
 This does not prevent eavesdropping, but the attacker cannot read the traffic unless the encryption is broken.

-The TURN protocol is used for real time media purposes.
-The TURN protocol does not mandate the traffic to be encrypted and the information that it is sending is protected by message integrity.
-Although it is open to eavesdropping, the information it is sending (that is, IP addresses and port) can be extracted directly by simply looking at the source and destination addresses of the packets.
-The SfBO service ensures that the data is valid by checking the Message Integrity of the message using the key derived from a few items including a TURN password, which is never sent in clear text.
-SRTP is used for media traffic and is also encrypted.
+El protocolo TURN se usa para lograr objetivos relacionados con elementos multimedia en tiempo real.
+El protocolo de activar no exigir la aplicación de que se pueden cifrar el tráfico y la información que está enviando está protegida por la integridad de los mensajes.
+Aunque es open interceptación, la información está enviando (es decir, las direcciones IP y puerto) que pueden extraerse directamente observando simplemente las direcciones de origen y de destino de los paquetes.
+El servicio SfBO se asegura de que los datos son válidos mediante la comprobación de la integridad de los mensajes del mensaje mediante la clave derivada de unos elementos incluidos una contraseña activar, que nunca se envía en texto no cifrado.
+SRTP (Secure Real-Time Transport Protocol) se utiliza para el tráfico de elementos multimedia y también está encriptado.

 ### <a name="identity-spoofing-ip-address-spoofing"></a>Suplantación de identidad (suplantación de dirección IP)
 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.
 Within the context of Microsoft Lync Server 2010, this situation comes into play only if an administrator has done both of the following: